LunaSare/harvey2020/data/README.md

 - it does not like it when CSV or TSV nameset has a single line, gives a message saying that no matching labels were found --> allow for single lined nameset files?
 - ott taxon name can be anything.
 It will still link to correct taxon page, but it is potentially confusing for users.
 Alos, woul ddownloading the tree with OTT taxon names show the name from the nameset file or one obtained from OTT taxonomy following the OTT id? --> could we just infer the ott name from the ott id to populate the `Mapped to taxon` column?
 - names that are mapped on the curation site are automatically favored above pre-mapped names --> Should we give users a chance to review them and choose the one they prefer?
 Add curator notes?
-- when the nameset contains one or all names that have been already succesfully matched with the pre-mapping tool, it says "no matches were found" --> Change to "have already been succesfully matched"
+- when the nameset contains one or all names that have been already succesfully matched with the pre-mapping tool, it says "only N were succesfully matched" when there are N names already pre-mapped, or "no matches were found" when all names have already succesfully pre-mapped--> This gives the idea that mapping has failed.
+Change to "N have already been succesfully matched"?

 ## TNRS bulk matching behaviour